Fireman Sam

-Fireman Sam (Sam Tân) is a British animated children's television series about a fireman named Sam, his fellow firefighters, and other residents of the fictional Welsh village of Pontypandy (a portmanteau of two real towns, Pontypridd and Tonypandy).
+Fireman Sam (Welsh: Sam Tân) is an animated children's television series about a fireman named Sam Jones, his fellow firefighters, and other residents of the fictional Welsh village of Pontypandy (a portmanteau of two real towns, Pontypridd and Tonypandy).
 It was broadcast for the first time in November 1987 on Welsh TV channel S4C and is shown in more than 155 countries across the world.
-Originally animated using stop motion, the series has been computer-generated since 2008.
+Originally animated using stop motion (series 1–5), the series has been computer animated since 2008 (series 6–16).

 History

 Fireman Sam first appeared in Welsh on S4C on 1 November 1987, and a few weeks later on BBC1 on 17 November 1987.
 The original series finished in 1994, and a new series that expanded the character cast commenced in 2003.
 The series was also shown as Sam Smalaidh in Scottish Gaelic in Scotland.
 The series was sold to over 40 countries and has been used across the United Kingdom to promote fire safety.

 The theme song was performed by Maldwyn Pope in a classic rock style from 1987 to 1994, and then by a different singer, Cameron Stewart, in the 2000s alternative rock style since the 2003 new episode broadcasts.